andrejewski/pokever/README.md

 FAQ
 ---

-### How should I deal with revisions in the Explosion initial development phase?
+### How should I deal with revisions in the Self-Destruct initial development phase?

 The simplest thing to do is start your initial development release at Geodude and then evolve for each subsequent release.